AKSW/docs.ontowiki.net/guides/install/installationprocess.md

 * http://www.openlinksw.com/schemas/virtrdf#
 * http://localhost:8890/DAV

-If you see this list and no error messages along the way, go ahead configuring eLDS.
+If you see this list and no error messages along the way, go ahead configuring OntoWiki.

-## Configuring eLDS
+## Configuring OntoWiki
-Perform the following steps to set up eLDS:
+Perform the following steps to set up OntoWiki:

 * Copy `config.ini.dist` to `config.ini` and open it in a text editor
 * Under `[private]`, set the following options: